Comparing Two Approaches to Include Stochasticity in Hybrid Automata: Extending Hybrid Automata with Stochasticity

 To show statement 2 of \Cref{theo:Expressivity} we consider \Cref{fig:counterComposed} as a counterexample.
 The depicted \HA with composed scheduling is constructed such that in the initial state a delay distributed according to the uniform distribution $\mathcal{U}(0,10)$ is sampled, before a jump to location $\ell_1$ is taken with probability $0.25$ and a jump to location $\ell_2$ with probability $0.75$.

-We associate each edge with an independent random variable $X_1$ resp. $X_2$, where $\text{min}(X_1,X_2)$ should be uniformly distributed over the intersection of the support of $X_1$ and $X_2$ in location $\ell_0$ to achieve Pr-equivalence.
-However, the minimum of two continuous random variables with overlapping support can never be uniformly distributed, see \Cref{sec:ProofMinimumUniform}.
+For decomposed scheduling, we associate each edge with an independent random variable $X_1$ resp. $X_2$, where $\text{min}(X_1,X_2)$ should be uniformly distributed over the intersection of the support of $X_1$ and $X_2$ in location $\ell_0$ to achieve Pr-equivalence.
+However, the minimum of two continuous random variables with overlapping support can never be uniformly distributed, see \cite{arXiv}. {\begin{flushright}